Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Experiments

+{\bf Experimental Setting.} In the experiment, we set $w_v=w_e=1$ for our model (computation of the adjacency matrix is by Eqn.~\eqref{eq:int2}).
+All hyperparameters are selected: GCN with $2$ hidden layers and $32$ units, $50$ as training epochs, $\delta_1=\delta_2=30$ as sampling thresholds, Adam as the optimizer, $2e^{-3}$ as learning rate, $5e^{-3}$ as weight decay, $0.5$ as dropout rate, and $1.5e^{-3}$ as the weight for $L_2$ regularizer.
+Note that hyperparameters might vary for different datasets, and we specify the configurations per dataset in code appendix.
+All the experiments are conducted 5 times (to calculate mean and standard deviation) with \textit{PyTorch 1.4.0} and mainly finished in a 18.04 LTS Linux server with 64GB memory, 32 CPUs and 4 GTX-2080 GPUs.

-\paragraph{Analysis.} As shown in Table~\ref{tb:hypergraphResult}, overall our models beat SOTA methods on all datasets consistently.
+{\bf Result Analysis.} As shown in Table~\ref{tb:hypergraphResult}, overall our model beat SOTA methods on all datasets consistently.
 Basically, every model works better than LR, which means transductive feature sharing helps in the prediction.
-The performance of traditional clique/star-GCN is not as good as SOTA hypergraph learning baselines.
+The performances of traditional $\mbox{Clique}_{GCN}$ and $\mbox{Star}_{GCN}$ are not as good as SOTA hypergraph learning baselines.
 H-Ncut method depends on linear matrix factorization and it also cannot beat graph convolution methods, which are more robust and effective with non-linearity.
-The remaining four are all graph based deep learning methods, and in essence, they only utilize vertex functions on the flattened graph.
-These algorithms operate more quickly than our \textit{LE}+GCN, but are much less effective in terms of learning representation.
+The remaining four are all graph based deep learning methods, and in essence, they approximate the original hypergraph as a weighted graph and then utilize vertex functions on the flattened graph.
+The result shows that Our $\method_{GCN}$ is more effective in terms of learning representation and could beat them by $2$\% consistently over all datasets.